Trusts, Estates, Probates, Business Law, Real Estate, and Litigation Services

 Rhonda M. Fosbinder obtained her Juris Doctorate degree from Southwestern University School of Law in Los Angeles, California in 1994.
 She received the highest award in legal research and writing from California Western School of Law, and graduated Magna cum Lauda and Phi Beta Kappa from the University of Arizona-Tucson in 1989, where she was awarded a Bachelor of Arts in Political Science, with minors in Mathematics and Chemistry.

-Ms. Fosbinder is a member of the National Association of Elder Law Attorneys, the National Association of Estate Planners and Councils, and the Maui County Bar Association, is the Chairperson of the Maui County Council on Aging, and serves on the advisory board of Ipuka I Ke Ao (Doorway Into Light).
+Ms. Fosbinder is a member of the National Association of Elder Law Attorneys, the National Association of Estate Planners and Councils, and the Maui County Bar Association, was the Chairperson of the Maui County Council on Aging, and serves on the advisory board of Ipuka I Ke Ao (Doorway Into Light).
 Licensed in both California and Hawaii, Ms. Fosbinder is admitted to the Supreme Court of Hawaii, the Supreme Court of California, the federal United States District Court in Hawaii, the federal United States District Courts in California (North, South and Central), and the federal Ninth Circuit Court of Appeal.

 Ms. Fosbinder has nearly 30 years of litigation experience (19 as a licensed attorney) and practices in the areas of estate planning, probate, trust administration, elder law, intellectual property, and real estate matters, and litigation in those areas.